This post may contain affiliate sales links. Please read my disclosure policy.

 This comforting, classic crockpot Beef Stew has tender chunks of beef with carrots and red potatoes all wrapped up in a buttery, velvety thick gravy.
 The longer it cooks, the tastier it gets.
 Serve with some warm cornbread or garlic toast.

 Fail-Proof Beef Stew Recipe

 I love using my crockpot for this fail-proof beef stew recipe.
 So many of you have loved my Irish Beef Stew that I decided to transfer that recipe over to the slow cooker, with the addition of potatoes.
 Whether it’s the shorter, cold days of winter or longer, hot days of summer, this recipe can feed a crowd, fill bellies and make you never want to try another beef stew crockpot recipe again.
 This one has it all.

 How do you make a thick slow cooker beef stew?

 A lot of recipes online only call for butter and flour to thicken the stew.
-While this butter-flour works slightly, if you can’t boil the broth, the flour won’t reach its full thickening potential.
+While this butter-flour works slightly, if you can’t boil the broth, the flour won’t reach its full thickening potential in a slow cooker.